medamk/fabzero/vinylcutter.md

 ![Roland](images/gs24demo3.jpg)

-4. Take the Content to be printed and save as png file.
+4. open inkscape application. and enter the text.
+Take the Content to be printed and save as png file.

 5. open the website http://fabmodules.org/ to convert into .camm file